 Owner/Manager: PRIVATELY OWNED

 Open to the Public?
 YES - Overnight stays available to public from April-November.

 Name of Listing: BORDEN FLATS LIGHT STATION (LIGHTHOUSES OF

 On State List/Inventory?
 YES

-Miscellaneous: The lighthouse is privately owned and open to the public for overnight stays, but the light is maintained by the U.S. Coast Guard Aids to Navigation team in Bristol, RI.
+Miscellaneous: The lighthouse itself is a privately owned home, and graciously open to the public for overnight stays, but the actual light is owned & maintained by the U.S. Coast Guard Aids to Navigation team stationed in Bristol, RI.

 *The majority of the information has been provided by the National Park Service and edited to current specifications.